Greetings Bride and Groom:

 Will any children be attending?
 Yes_____ No_____

-Will you be requiring our ceremony mic/sound package for your wedding guests to hear your ceremony?
-Yes_____ No_____
+Will you be requiring our Ceremony Package for your wedding ceremony?
+Yes____ No____

-Please provide us with an outline of your ceremony if we are providing this service.
+Please provide us with an outline of your ceremony if you’ve selected our Ceremony Package

 Ceremony Outline